Avalanche beat Coyotes 6-2, sweep 2-game series

-GLENDALE, Ariz.
-(AP) — Jacob MacDonald broke a tie with his first goal of the season and the Colorado Avalanche beat the Arizona Coyotes 6-2 on Saturday night to sweep the two-game, two-day series.
+Jacob MacDonald broke a tie with his first goal of the season and the Avalanche scored four times in the third period to beat the Arizona Coyotes 6-2 and sweep the two-game, two-day series.

-Nathan MacKinnon, Gabriel Landeskog, Joonas Donskoi, Tyson Jost and Pierre-Edouard Bellemare also scored, with the Avalanche striking four times in the third period.
+Nathan MacKinnon, Joonas Donskoi, Tyson Jost and Pierre-Edouard Bellemare also scored, with the Avalanche putting 41 shots on goal.
 Philipp Grubauer stopped 23 shots for the victory.
+It was the most goals scored in a game for Colorado in more than a month.

+“We’ve been sticking with it and tonight we got rewarded for the hard work,” Landeskog said.

 Clayton Keller and Ilya Lyubushkin — with his first NHL goal — scored for Arizona.
 Antti Raanta made 35 saves.

 Colorado won the opener 3-2 on Friday night.
-They knocked the Coyotes out of the playoffs last season in five games.
+The Avalanche knocked the Coyotes out of the playoffs last season in five games.

 Arizona got off to a much better offensive start against Colorado than the night before, when it managed just 10 shots through the first two periods.
 The Coyotes outshot the Avalanche 9-7 in the first and had a few good chances to score, including Phil Kessel’s shot that hit the right post and bounced away.